marcotroisi/blog/content/post/healthy-oop.md

 At any rate, if you decide to go with an ORM, that's entirely your prerogative, and it's not wrong per se.
 But make sure you're building things in a *clean* fashion, and don't use the ORM-generated mappers as your main objects.
-A decent approach would probably to have your *ORM-speaking objects*, or in other words, objects into which the appropriate ORM mappers are injected (as opposed to injecting a database connection library or something of that sort).
+A decent approach would probably be that of having your *ORM-speaking objects*, or in other words, objects into which the appropriate ORM mappers are injected (as opposed to injecting a database connection library or something of that sort).

 ## Accessors and mutators vs useful methods